L-Sherry/Localize-me/Documentation.md

     colors share the same metrics, so it only needs to be called once for each font size.
-- If `patch_font` is specified, then it is called multiple times for each color, as follows: `patch_font(image_or_canvas, context)`.
+- If `patch_font` is specified, then it is called multiple times for each color, as follows: `patch_font(canvas, context)`.

+  canvas is a HTMLCanvas.
-  The game uses Image or HTMLCanvas objects interchangeably, so you should be prepared to handle both.
-The actual image content is either the white font or one of the various color for that font.
+  The actual canvas content is either the white font or one of the various color for that font.

   This function should return an image or a canvas (the game can handle both types).
 The caller is advised to patch each image in the same way, possibly by calculating what needs to be done once, storing it in the `context` object, then blindly applying these change to each passed `image`.
 Note that due to the way the game works, `patch_font`  cannot wait.
 - Each time `patch_font` returns, Localize-Me hands out the image to the game.

 Note that font patching happens very early in the game bootstrapping process.